Life Insurance with Dubin-johnson Syndrome.

 What can cause a life insurance company to “worry” is the fact that an individual who does suffer from Dubin-Johnson Syndrome can sometimes develop jaundice, which is a condition in which the skin, whites of the eyes and mucous membranes turn yellow due to high levels of bilirubin within the blood.

 The main reason why this is going to make a life insurance company a “bit” nervous is that aside from Dubin-Johnson Syndrome, many of the other reasons why an individual might develop jaundice can be quite serious.
 Reasons such as:

 This is why…

-Even though a life insurance company may not really care about the fact that you have been diagnosed with Dubin-Johnson Syndrome, there still likely to ask you a few questions about it just to make sure that you’re not also suffering from some other “kind” of pre-existing medical condition which could also be causing your jaundice as well.
+Even though a life insurance company may not care about the fact that you have been diagnosed with Dubin-Johnson Syndrome, they’re still likely to ask you a few questions about it just to make sure that you’re not also suffering from some other “kind” of pre-existing medical condition which could also be causing your jaundice as well.

 Dubin-Johnson Syndrome Defined: